choppymaster/shone-bot/README.md

 # Sphynx

 A WIP discord bot which is written in node.js and uses discord.js as the Base module.
+This bot is hosted on [railway](https://railway.app?referralCode=choppy).

 ## Installing